Robertk440/crank/readme.md

 7. Run "grunt" to build out all files for the first time
 8. Run "grunt server" to fire up a server that is accessible on localhost:1337

+## Important
+* Crank separates source and build.
+All build files are stored within the generated folder "build"
+* Directories:
+** Browser: Browser specification configuration - for instance xml file for Windows Phone ** Compass: Compass configuration file
+** Data: Any application JSON you may have stored
+** Dependencies (created by Bower): All Bower dependencies ** Images: Icons, logos, content images
+** Node_modules (created by NPM): All node dependencies ** Scripts: Javascript, Angular focussed but with examples of modular patterns for use ** Stylesheets: All Sass, divided by purpose, based on BEM ** Views: All Jade, divided by purpose

 ## Features
 * AngularJS - Includes a base project structure to build Angular apps
 * Sass.
 Includes some ready to go reusable patterns to help you develop your own